tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/快速入门/三分钟跑通接口_intl_en.md

 Enter your private key information and required parameters.
 ![](https://main.qcloudimg.com/raw/800146cb41268ffd2909a60322fa4e5d.png)

  - Region: region information in the domain name that determines the access point.
 For example, `faceid.ap-shanghai.tencentcloudapi.com` indicates that Shanghai is the access point.
 The common parameter `Region` specifies the region of business resources to be accessed; for example, `Region=ap-beijing` indicates resources in the Beijing region will be accessed.
-If the region information is not specified in the domain name, nearby access will be enabled by default, which may cause problems.
+If no region is specified in the domain name, a nearby region will be accessed by default, which may cause problems.
 If an IP cannot be resolved, Guangzhou region will be used by default.
 The region for the domain name and the common parameter `Region` can be different, but this may increase access latency.
 We recommend using the same region for the domain name and the common parameter `Region`, such as South China (Guangzhou)/ap-guangzhou.
- - RuleId: used to specify use cases.
-After your apply to activate the service, you can create RuleId through the [FaceID Console](https://console.cloud.tencent.com/faceid) and call it after your application is approved.
-If you have any questions, please contact the FaceID WeChat assistant (account: faceid001).
+ - RuleId: Used to specify use cases.
+After your apply to activate the service, you can create RuleId in the [FaceID console](https://console.cloud.tencent.com/faceid) and call it after your application is approved.
+If you have any questions, contact the FaceID WeChat assistant (account: faceid001).

 <span id="Step 3"></span>
 ### Step 3